adambard/learnxinyminutes-docs/CONTRIBUTING.markdown

    * Code examples are preferred over exposition in all cases.
 * **Eschew surplusage**
    * We welcome newcomers, but the target audience for this site is programmers with some experience.
    * Try to avoid explaining basic concepts except for those specific to the language in question.
    * Keep articles succinct and scannable.
 We all know how to use Google here.
 * **Use UTF-8**
-   * For translations (or EN articles with non-ASCII characters) please make sure your file is UTF-8 encoded.
+   * For translations (or EN articles with non-ASCII characters) please ensure your file is UTF-8 encoded.
-   * Try to leave out the byte-order-mark at the start of the file. (`:set nobomb` in Vim)
+   * Try to leave out the byte-order-mark at the start of the file (in Vim, use `:set nobomb`).
    * You can check if the file contains a BOM on Linux/Unix systems by running `file language.html.markdown`  You will see this if it uses a BOM:
     `UTF-8 Unicode (with BOM) text`.